The 120th Annual Meeting of the Japanese Society of Psychiatry and Neurology 2024.6.20-24 Sapporo Convention Center/Sapporo Business Innovation Center

 Professor and Director, Department of Neuropsychiatry, Sapporo Medical University Graduate School of Medicine

-It is my pleasure to preside over the 120th Annual Meeting of the Japanese Association for Psychiatry and Neurology in Sapporo.
+It is my pleasure to preside over the 120th Annual Meeting of The Japanese Association for Psychiatry and Neurology in Sapporo.
 As of this writing, in the fall of 2023, the COVID-19 pandemic still continues, and the Russian military invasion of Ukraine is at a stalemate.
 In the meantime, we have come to realize that Japanese society is weeks behind the rest of the developed world in every respect, making us anxious about the future.

 Suicide is the most tragic consequence of mental health problems caused by distress from the social environment, personal history, and constitutional risk to individuals.
 In Japan, the total number of suicides increased for the first time in 10 years in 2020, when the spread of COVID-19 began in earnest, and has since fluctuated.
 The pandemic and social conditions threaten national and individual economies; many people have lost their jobs and students had to abandon their studies.
 Staying at home and social distancing, which were advocated for infection control, also increased the distance between people’s communication and human relationships.
 I believe, that those of us who are fortunate enough to maintain our profession as interpersonal support professionals, should not only strive to do our daily work in the face of these historical events but should also ask ourselves about the meaning of our existence and our roles.
 We must seriously consider how we should deal with the situation in our communities, with increasing number of people with mental health problems, mental illness, and suicide risks, and what we can do to reform our social system.
 Thus, I have chosen “In View of Practical Approaches to Future Psychiatry” as the theme of this annual meeting.